TheoOiry/type-rules/README.md

 };
 ```

-Or use expressions to express a checker directly.
+Or use expressions to express a rule directly.
 Here is an example of using a rule with more complex values:

 ```rust